TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   An invalid memory address or nil pointer dereference error occurs when a program tries to access a memory region it is not allowed to.

 ## Production best practice

-### Layered application

--   Handler-service-infrastructure layering
-    -   Handler decodes request, calling service method, and sends response.
-    -   Service deals with business logics by calling infrastructure method.
-    -   Infrastructure provides methods for service to use.

 ### Error handling